A brilliant Xl of Barcelona players aged 23 or under: Pedri, Gavi, Fati…

 A La Masia academy graduate, Garcia spent four years at Pep Guardiola’s Manchester City before deciding to return to Barcelona on a free transfer in 2021.

-He is regarded as the long-term successor to Gerard Pique but has already become a prominent player at Barcelona, starting 14 of their 19 La Liga matches to date in 2021-22.
+He is regarded as the long-term successor to Gerard Pique but has already become a prominent player at Barcelona, starting 23 games in La Liga during the 2021-22 campaign.

 LB: Alejandro Balde